Table of Contents

 The Federal Reserve Report on the Economic Well-Being of US Households in 2020 tells a different story.

 The median retirement savings in the US was $65,000 in 2019.
-While 75% of non-retirees have some money in savings, 25% of that group does not.
-Of those who do save for retirement, 55% had balances in an employer-sponsored 401K plan.
+While 75% of non-retirees have some savings, 25% of that group does not.
+Of those saving for retirement, 55% had balances in an employer-sponsored 401K plan.
 The Fed’s survey found that fewer than 4 out of 10 respondents felt their retirement savings were on track.

 The lowest pre-retirement income quartile would need to defer retirement to age 85 before 90% of households have a 50% probability of success.
 (Employee Benefit Research Institute)